30.10.18 Speaker Event – Rt Hon Mark Lancaster, TD, MP. Minister of State (Ministry of Defence)

 Defence is a tricky topic.
 Starting with a backdrop of the huge army of the British Empire – Britannia rules the waves and the snarling-sound of the magnificent Spitfire – where exactly are we now?
 “Now” has recently been described as an Army with a functioning complement of about 60k, compared with its nominal strength of about 78k and its authorised strength of 82k – making it smaller than some countries we would not even want to go to on holiday.

 Where should we be?
 What is our role in the world?
 Do we have the “best small army in the world?”
 Is our technology world class?
 Could we really “defend our island, whatever the cost may be?”
 Would we ever need to?
-What would we feel like if our new aircraft carriers got sunk?
-Should we re-introduce conscription?
-(Makes men/women out of boys/girls?).
 Is cyber-warfare the line of travel?
-The Russians seem to be very good at it.
-Maybe that is because they have an Armed Services force of about 400k and also a GDP of about half the UK’S – a social formula with a doubtful future.
 Are soldiers, sailors and airmen/women more technicians than fighters?
 And, afterwards, do ex-service men/women make the best employees/ Managers/ Entrepreneurs?
-If not, what not?
+If not, why not?

 About Mark Lancaster